fourkitchens/sous-drupal-project/README.md

 ## Troubleshooting

-1. Your branch must be a named stable release branch in order to get a tag.gst
+1. Your branch must be a named stable release branch in order to get a tag.
 2. Prereleases are not supported with this package because they contain a dot.

 # Contributing